mthayden4726/Functional_diversity_across_scales/Documentation.md

 For a detailed walkthrough, see the notebook: [NA]

+## Condensed FRic & FDiv Workflow
+To run all of the above scripts for a single NEON site and associated parameters, users can input their parameters and run the following script which executes S02-S05 in order: [S07_Full_Workflow.py](https://github.com/mthayden4726/BioSCape_across_scales/blob/28b4a40efab78a0c74ba37c81fc44798cb353f56/02_scripts/S07_Full_Workflow.py)

 ## Environmental Covariates
 The fifth step of the workflow is to process the environmental covariates for each site to get summary characteristics for each plot (within a NEON site).
 For our implementation, there is one input:
 1. The plot shapefiles (located in S3 bucket "Site_boundaries/")